-The evaporator fans are located at the center front of these merchandisers directly beneath the display pans.
+The evaporator fans are located in front of the CAD, directly beneath the display pans.
 Should fans or blades need servicing, always replace fan blades with the raised embossed side of the blade TOWARD THE MOTOR.

 Copper Coils

 The copper coils used in Hussmann merchandisers may be repaired in the field.
 Materials are available from local refrigeration wholesalers.